-Aubrey Fine, Ed.D., is Professor of Education and Integrative Studies at California State Polytechnic University.
-He is a licensed psychologist with more than 35 years’ experience specializing in treating children with ADHD, learning disabilities, developmental disorders and parent/child relations.
-He is a leading expert in the field of Human-Animal Interactions.
+Aubrey Fine, EdD, is Professor of Education and Integrative Studies at California State Polytechnic University.
+He is a licensed psychologist with more than 35 years of experience specializing in treating children with ADHD, learning disabilities, developmental disorders, and parent/child relations.
+He is a leading expert in the field of Human-Animal Interactions (HAI).

-He serves on numerous editorial review boards and has served as a peer reviewer for various child development and HAI-related (Human-Animal Interactions) journals.
-Dr. Fine has published 12 books and numerous academic articles on various topics in the fields of animal therapy, children, and Sports Psychology.
+He serves on numerous editorial review boards and has served as a peer reviewer for various child development and HAI-related journals.
+Dr. Fine has published 12 books and numerous academic articles on various topics in the fields of animal therapy, children, and sports psychology.

-His new book entitled The Parent Child Dance was released in June 2015.
-Perhaps his best-known works are The Handbook on Animal Assisted Therapy (now in its fourth edition, July 2015), and his previous monthly column, “The Loving Bond,” which appeared in Dog Fancy magazine.
+Perhaps his best-known works are The Handbook on Animal Assisted Therapy, and his previous monthly column, “The Loving Bond,” which appeared in Dog Fancy magazine.

-He has also written three other books on Human Animal Interactions (Afternoons With Puppy, Our Faithful Companions, and a children’s book called Give a Dog Your Heart).
+He has also written several other books on human-animal interactions (Afternoons With Puppy, Our Faithful Companions, and a children’s book called Give a Dog Your Heart).
 Dr. Fine has been a guest on national TV and radio (including ABC, CNN, Animal Planet, and Discovery Network).

 To arrange an interview with Dr. Aubrey Fine, please email firstname.lastname@example.org or call (425) 679-5514.